Washington Metro rolling stock: Safety issues

 On December 14, 2021, WMATA announced they would return at most, 336 7000-series railcars back into service.
 They would then pause for 90 days without further release of additional cars until all aspects of the new inspection cycles are fully established and any needed adjustments are made under the Washington Metrorail Safety Commission oversight.
 Two 8-car 7000-series trains then re-entered service (one on the Blue line and one on the Silver) on December 17, 2021.
-About 72 railcars returned to service before WMATA announced on December 23, 2021, they would suspend returning additional 7000-series railcars to service and inspect them on a daily basis.
+About 72 railcars returned to service before WMATA announced on December 23, 2021, they would suspend returning additional 7000-series railcars to service and inspect them daily.
 The cars that already returned to service remained so until December 29, 2021, when WMATA discovered an issue in at least five of the returned railcars.

 On January 12, 2022, WMATA announced 7000-series trains would remain out of passenger service for about 90 days (estimated April 2022) to allow engineering and mechanical experts time to focus on the root cause of the derailment and acquire new technology to measure 7000-series wheelsets.
-On March 24, 2022, WMATA CEO Paul Wiedefeld announced 7000-series trains would remain out of passenger service again until summer, 2022.
+On March 24, 2022, WMATA CEO Paul Wiedefeld announced 7000-series trains would remain out of passenger service again until summer 2022.
 However, WMATA announced a new safety plan to have the 7000-series railcars inspected daily.
 Metro installed the first of the automated inspection devices in May, and reaffirmed that the 7000-series would return to service in summer 2022.
 On May 24, 2022, WMATA announced they would be putting eight 7000-series trains in service in the following weeks.
 A plan to return the 7000-series was announced on May 19, 2022 to be conducted in three phases.
 On June 15, 2022, WMATA announced they would return eight 7000-series train sets beginning on June 16, 2022, resulting in 64 active railcars, which would be in the 7500-7747 range.

 On September 2, 2022, WMATA announced they would return at least 20 7000-series trains back into service after updating its return-to-service plan over the summer.
 By then, more 7000-series in the 7000-7499 range began returning to service with most slowly being reactivated.
 By October 2022, WMATA began Phase 2 of the plan where cars will be qualified for service every four days and there would be no limit on which railcars can be in service.
 In January 2023, WMATA announced they were cleared to begin Phase 3 of its Return to Service plan where cars will be inspected every week instead of every four days.
 Rail service would return to normal by February 2023.
 In March 2023, WMATA announced they will fix all axles on all 7000-series railcars over the next three years.